Development Contributions

 Growth context

-Strong growth means that Council needs to plan for and invest in a range of infrastructure, such as for water supply, stormwater, wastewater and our parks and reserves.
+Continued strong growth means that Council needs to continue planning for and invest in a range of infrastructure, such as for water supply, stormwater, wastewater and our parks and reserves.
 When growth in population and business takes place, new development is carried out to accommodate it.

 The extra traffic, water consumption, wastewater generation and stormwater run-off from that development, all take up spare capacity in Council’s infrastructure.